 This entails an extensive check for any site restrictions such as zoning etc., or other factors that may prohibit the application as a Complying Development.
-The initial proposal is assessed against;
+The initial proposal is assessed against the following;

-- Complying Development criteria for the council area using the relevant State Environmental planning Policy;
+- Complying with Development criteria for the council area using the relevant State Environmental Planning Policy;

 - The land titles search to check for any easements or encumbrances

 - 149(5) Planning Certificate

 - Building Code of Australia